-One thing I would like to make clear is I am not a highly adept or professional author, and I cannot afford editing services for this blog, so please bear with me.
-It was inspiration that was the divine spark which began my passion for writing this story back in 2010 and some very inspiring inner messages that strongly encouraged me to continue and take it very seriously.
+One thing I would like to make clear is I am not a highly adept or professional author.
+I am currently trying to improve my writing skills so that I can write my story better, so please bear with me.
+Inspiration served as the divine spark for writing this story back in 2010, and some very inspiring inner messages have strongly encouraged me to carry on.

 It is very easy when you are writing about the truth.
 (It’d be far more difficult if I was lying.)

-This is a blog that illustrates how it is extremely unwise to smear a spiritual Master and the Light of Sri Chinmoy.
+This blog illustrates how it is extremely unwise to smear or criticize a spiritual Master and the Light of Sri Chinmoy.

 Who is Sri Chinmoy?

-Sri Chinmoy is a spiritual Master from East Bengal (now Bangladesh) who came to New York when He was 33 where He lived until He was 76.
-His life was one that was all compassion for others.
-He helped many through His teachings of prayer and meditation as well as self-transcendence of the human spirit, such as through various forms of physical exercise.
-Basically, His path is the path of the heart and not the path of the mind.
-He has hundreds of meditation centres all around the world, and by the time He left the body in 2007, He had about 7,000 disciples in 60 countries.
+Sri Chinmoy is a spiritual Master from East Bengal (now Bangladesh) who came to New York when he was thirty-three.
+He lived there for the remainder of his life, until passing at the age of seventy-six.
+His life was defined by compassion for others.
+He continues to help many through his teachings of prayer and meditation, as well as the self-transcendence of the human spirit such as through various forms of physical exercise.
+Basically, his path is the path of the heart and not the path of the mind.
+He has hundreds of meditation centres around the world, and by the time he left the body in 2007, he had 7,000 disciples in sixty countries.

-I say Sri Chinmoy IS a spiritual Master rather than WAS because He continues to guide and help us in His disembodied form from the higher regions, which dwell within us.
-In the Introduction of the book On Sri Chinmoy’s Sunlit Path: Stories by disciples of Sri Chinmoy, there states the following sentence:
+You may have noticed that I speak of him in the present tense.
+Yes, I say Sri Chinmoy IS a spiritual Master rather than WAS because he continues to guide and help us in his disembodied form from the higher regions which dwell within us.
+You’ll find the following sentence in the Introduction of the book On Sri Chinmoy’s Sunlit Path: Stories by disciples of Sri Chinmoy:

 “Since his Mahasamadhi in 2007, we naturally speak of Sri Chinmoy’s outer life in the past tense, but his inner presence lives on, perhaps yet more tangibly.”